stla/jsondirtree/README.md

 # jsondirtree

-Hierarchical JSON representation of a directory
+Hierarchical JSON representation and tree view of a directory.